Saturday, April 16, 2022

 Summary:

-What starts off as a melodrama about a marriage that is disintegrating slowly transforms into the road trip to hell, when a third character a hitchhiker is thrown into the mix.
-And though the addition of a third wheel often proves to be a disruptive force.
-This is not the case here as the hitchhiker characters is not discriminate when he dished out his hostility.
-If anything his appearance forces the couple to put their own differences aside and for known join forces until they can break away from the man who now holds their lives in their hands.
+What begins as a melodrama about a marriage slowly disintegrating transforms into a road trip to hell when a third character, a hitchhiker, is introduced.
+Although the addition of a third wheel often proves disruptive, this is not the case here.
+This is not the case here, as the hitchhiker character did not discriminate when he dished out his hostility.
+If anything, his appearance forces the couple to put their differences aside and, for now, join forces until they can break away from the man who now holds their lives in his hands.

-The narrative is straight forward as it follows the troubled couple on their aforementioned road trip.
-And in regards to building tension Hitch-Hike does a superb by letting each moment of conflict have just the right amount of time to resonate before moving on to the next moment of conflict.
-And when it comes to the three main characters they’re well defined and their motivations are clear?
+The narrative is straightforward as it follows the troubled couple on their aforementioned road trip.
+In regard to building tension, Hitch-Hike does a superb job by letting each moment of conflict have just the right amount of time to resonate before moving on to the next moment of conflict.
+When it comes to the three main characters, they’re well defined and their motivations are clear.

 Written by Michael Den Boer